osoriomica/invaders/README.md

 ### Features
 Layout: The website is presented in two pages.
 The homepage and the game page.
 The focus relies on the game as the main feature.
-#### General features
+#### General features across the site:
-- logo and navigation menu with two links: Home and Play Urban Invaders.
+- The logo, title and navigation menu with two links: Home and Play Urban Invaders.
-- footer with social media icons to open in a new tab facebook and instagram websites.
+- A simple footer with social media icons to open in a new tab facebook and instagram websites.
 #### Homepage:
 - Welcome message: the homepage has a simple welcome message styled like a French road sign (blue background, white inner border and text written in white uppercase -but with an arcade-inspired font).
 - Instructions: the welcome message offers quick instructions on how to play the game.